jcispast/Hotel-Recommendation-System/README.md

 There are two types of users  -  Admin  and customers.
 Admin  user have the ability to add new hotel to hotel listing and edit hotel information.

-1> Add /Edit/ Delete Hotel details
+1> Add /Edit/ Delete Hotel details.

 2> Browse Hotels.